 1- Department of Public Health, STIKES Surya Global, Yogyakarta, Indonesia

-Methods: An observational analytical study with retrospective case-control design was implemented.
-Total sampling yielded 34 participants, comprising 17 laboratory confirmed leptospirosis cases and 17 community-matched controls from the same catchment area.
-Data collection employed structured questionnaires assessing sociodemographics parameters, occupational exposures, and environmental conditions.
-Analysis employed chi-square tests to evaluate associations between independent variables and leptospirosis status, with odds ratios and corresponding 95% convidence intervals calculated to quantify risk magnitude.
+Instrument & Methods: This observational analytical study with a retrospective case-control design was implemented on 34 participants, comprising 17 laboratory-confirmed leptospirosis cases and 17 community-matched controls from the same catchment area.
+Data collection employed structured questionnaires assessing sociodemographic parameters, occupational exposures, and environmental conditions.
+The analysis utilized chi-square tests to evaluate associations between independent parameters and leptospirosis status, with odds ratios and corresponding 95% confidence intervals calculated to quantify the magnitude of risk.

-Results: Significant association were identified between leptospirosis and male gender (OR=5.760, 95% CI: 1.317-25.187) and high risk occupation (OR=6.667, 95% CI: 1.377-32.278).
-Educational attainment and environmental parameters including flood history, drainage conditions, and waste disposal infrastructure demonstrated non-significant association despite elevated risk estimates.
-Demoraphic analysis revealed predominance of middle-aged and older adults (64.8% aged 246-65 years), with balanced gender distribution and high prevalence of lower educational attainment (91.2%).
+Findings: Significant associations were identified between leptospirosis and male gender (OR=5.760, 95% CI: 1.317-25.187) and high-risk occupations (OR=6.667, 95% CI: 1.377-32.278).
+Educational attainment and environmental parameters, including flood history, drainage conditions, and waste disposal infrastructure, demonstrated non-significant associations despite elevated risk estimates.
+Demographic analysis revealed a predominance of middle-aged and older adults (64.8% aged 46-65 years), with a balanced gender distribution and a high prevalence of lower educational attainment (91.2%).

 Article Type: